alvarolorentedev/all-commits-direct-to-prod/content/_index.md

 🟢 MTTR

+{{% note %}}
+- When something happens dashboard can gide you to where might the problem be.
+- You need to learn how to read them and there are multiple types.
+{{% /note %}}

 ---

 ### Metrics Dashboards
-[Details] VS [Status]
+Details & Status

 <img src="/images/dashboards.jpeg" width="1000"/>

 🟢 MTTR

 {{% note %}}
-It is easy to spot where the problem is.
-Because we don't enter a cognitive overload state.
+- It is easy to spot where the problem is in a status dashboard.
+- Root Cause is we don't enter a cognitive overload state like with the details.
 {{% /note %}}

 ---